GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think it is inevitable that people program poorly.
-Training will not substantially help matters.
-We have to learn to live with it.
+> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
 >
-> ~ *Alan Perlis*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts